shopware/docs/products/extensions/b2b-components/customer-specific-features/feature-toggles.md

 }
 ```

-Then, use it to check if a specific feature is allowed for a given customer in Twig.
+Use it to check if a specific feature is allowed for a given customer in Twig.

 ```html
 {% if customerHasFeature('QUICK_ORDER') %}
     ...
 {% endif %}
 ```